Harrisburg University of Science and Technology: History

-The university was started as Harrisburg Polytechnic Institute to address the Harrisburg, Pennsylvania region's need for educational opportunities in science, technology, engineering and math careers.
+The university was started as Harrisburg Polytechnic Institute to address the Harrisburg, Pennsylvania, region's need for educational opportunities in science, technology, engineering, and math careers.
 Before creation of Harrisburg University of Science and Technology, Harrisburg was the largest state capital in the country without a four-year university.
 The institute received $12 million in state capital funding in 2003 for the construction and related services of the institute from then Pennsylvania Governor Ed Rendell.
 The YWCA building at 215 Market Street was the first home for the university.
 In the same year the university changed its name to Harrisburg University of Science and Technology.

-Harrisburg University is home to many research centers including the Center for Advanced Entertainment and Learning Technologies, Security Center of Excellence, the Government Technology Institute, Center for Advanced Agriculture and Sustainability, and the Center for Innovation and Entrepreneurship.
+Harrisburg University has many research centers, including the Center for Advanced Entertainment and Learning Technologies, the Security Center of Excellence, the Government Technology Institute, the Center for Advanced Agriculture and Sustainability, and the Center for Innovation and Entrepreneurship.

-2020 facial recognition software controversy
+In 2023, the university downsized employees due to a budget shortfall.
+In May 2024, the university missed a bond payment, signifying a cash flow crunch.
+A second round of layoffs took place in June 2024.
+In July 2024, the university closed its locations in Dubai and Panama.

-In May 2020, a team of two Harrisburg University professors and a Ph.D. student announced they had developed computer facial recognition software capable of predicting whether someone is likely to be a criminal based solely on a photo of their face, and "with no racial bias," a claim found dubious by critics.
+In May 2020, a team of two Harrisburg University professors and a Ph.D. student announced they had developed computer facial recognition software capable of predicting whether someone is likely to be a criminal based solely on a photo of their face, and "with no racial bias", a claim found dubious by critics.
 The announcement was criticized as being "21st-century phrenology" and going "way further than the pseudoscience of physiognomy."
 The university later deleted the press release at the request of the researchers involved, noting that they are "updating the paper to address concerns raised."

+Four years later, Harrisburg University leaders announced that the university had been designated by the National Security Agency (NSA) as a Center of Academic Excellence in Cyber Defense (CAE-CD).
+According to a university press release, “schools seeking to become NSA-approved CAE institutions undergo an extensive program validation process; prove relevant courses map to NSA requirements, objectives, and priorities; and meet high academic standards.”
+Harrisburg University’s Master of Science in Computer Information Sciences served as the NSA’s validated program of study.
+The university also offers a Bachelor of Science and Master of Science in Cybersecurity Operations & Control Management.